VisActor/VTable/docs/assets/faq/en/5-How to customize the content of a tooltip in a pop-up box.md

 ## Solution

 One flexible approach is to listen to the `mouseenter_cell` and `mouseleave_cell` events of the VTable instance.
 Show or hide the custom DOM elements accordingly, and calculate the position to display the tooltip based on the `cellRange` parameter from the VTable event.
-They have a corresponding demo for this on their official website.https://visactor.io/vtable/demo/example/component/tooltip_custom_content
+Demo: https://visactor.io/vtable/demo/example/component/tooltip_custom_content

 ## Code Example